SamitIntern/Onboarding4/README.md

 After the repository is cloned in your local machine, make sure you are present in the same directory where the repository is cloned.

-Type in the command '"docker build --tag=<Any tag name of your choice>"'.
+Type in the following command to build the docker image

+`docker build --tag=<Any tag name of your choice>`.

-To make sure that the command executed properly, type '"docker image ls"'.
+To make sure that the command executed properly, type

+`docker image ls`

 You should see a *docker image* with the name of the tag that you gave in the previous command.

-Now to run the application, type '"docker run --p 8080:<A port of your choice> <The tag name you mentioned previously>"'.
+Now to run the application, type

+`docker run --p 8080:<A port of your choice> <The tag name you mentioned previously>`

+Make sure that the *port number* you mention is same as the port on which you want to run the application.

 ***

 Using the Application
 ------------------------

-Make sure that the *port number* you mention is same as the port on which you want to run the application.

-Open a web browser and type *"localhost:<Port number you mentioned>/<Any text you want to be displayed>"*.
+Open a web browser and type the following: -

+`localhost:<Port number you mentioned>/<Any text you want to be displayed>`

 You should see on the browser *Hello "/<Your text entered in the URL"* displayed on the screen.